getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/core-api.md

 ### Cargo.toml

-Add these libraries to the existing ones.
+In Cargo.toml, add these libraries to the existing ones.

 <div class="tabbed-blocks">